kdw2060/hassio-addons/hass-addon-calendar/README.md

 As you can see the start- and end-dates of the events are also available in split up form to make it easier to work with the data.

-For installation and configuration information see the DOCS.md file (on github) or click the docs tab (when reading this in Home Assistant.)
+**For installation and configuration information see the DOCS.md file (on github) or click the docs tab (when reading this in Home Assistant's addon store.)**

 ### To Do's
 - [ ] Caldav: better support for recurring events (now only yearly recurring will be correct)
-- [ ] Better detection of changed configuration
+- [x] ~~Better detection of changed configuration~~

+Thank you [cellerich](https://github.com/cellerich/hassio-addons/commits/master/hass-addon-calendar/DOCS.md?author=cellerich) for Baikal support and code improvements.

 ---